Sunday Silence (KY)

 Biography

-Sunday Silence started only three times as a juvenile, winning once and finishing second in the others.
-After winning an allowance in his 3-year-old debut, Sunday Silence broke through on the California stage with victories in the Grade 2 San Felipe Handicap and Grade 1 Santa Anita Derby, defeating Flying Continental both times.
+Sunday Silence only raced three times as a juvenile, winning once and finishing second twice.
+He was growing into himself and handily won an allowance race in his 3-year-old debut.
+He then came back with a victory in Grade 2 San Felipe Handicap and followed that with a runaway win in the Grade 1 Santa Anita Derby, which established him as the leading Kentucky Derby candidate on the West Coast.

 Achievements